Ai Consciousness Problem

 Key Highlights

-The Artificial Consciousness Module (ACM) does not directly align with this paperβs thesis, as ACM aims to create artificial consciousness independent of biological constraints.
-However, this critique emphasizes the need for ACM to address fundamental differences between synthetic and biological systems when simulating conscious behaviors.
+The Consciousness AI (TCAI) does not directly align with this paper’s thesis, as TCAI aims to create artificial consciousness independent of biological constraints.
+However, this critique emphasizes the need for TCAI to address fundamental differences between synthetic and biological systems when simulating conscious behaviors.

 For a detailed exploration of the neurogenetic arguments, access the full paper here.